 Anna Retief was born in 1797, christened on the 5 Feb 1797, her father was Francois Retief, the older brother of Piet Retief.
 1812 she married Johannes Dewald Hattingh at Graaff-Reinet.
 He is described as a sickly man, who's sickness caused the family to delay joining the trek at the beginning.
 They followed 7 month later and caught up with the Retief party on the way to Natal.

 They did get caught up in the horrific events at Bloukranz.
 From the information available I cannot determine where she and her family were exactly, they did escape unhurt.
 And they survived further trouble by moving to the fortified camp of Gerhard Maritz.

 In August 1838 her husband died of blackwater fever, a complication of malaria.
 She soon married again, as she puts it in her memories:"Ik ben ook weer hertrouwd met 'n onbekende man, 'n weduwnaar, genaamd Thomas Eugenaar Steenecamp", translated: I got married again with an unknown man, a widower, named Thomas Eugenaar Steenecamp.
-He, Thomas, and his wife, Clara Isabella born Potgieter, had been in the trek north with Potgieter.
+He, Thomas, and his first wife, Clara Isabella born Potgieter, had been in the trek north with Potgieter.
 She was a sister of the Voortrekker leader Andries Potgieter.
 He must have come to the area to help with the fight against Dingaan.
 His name is mentioned in the list of fighters having taken part in the battle of blood river.